bwsw/cloudstack-ui/docs/source/CSUI-Accounts.rst

 -----------------
 ..
 Contents::

 In the *Accounts* section Administrators can manage accounts and users in them.
 For an account, details and resource limits can be viewed.
 Please, note that the account limits are shared by all users in the account.
-If you are facing the problem of the lack of resources, contact the Administrator.
+If you are facing the problem of the lack of resources, contact your Administrator.
 Administrators are able to edit the limits of an account.
 Besides, they can monitor resource usage having access to the resource statistics for each account.

 Administrators can see the list of accounts for the whole domain.
 They can create new users for an account, edit or delete a user.